-CALCAP Financial is a California broker specializing in arranging borrowers who are seeking hard money financing with investors who understand the risks and rewards of these loans.
+CALCAP Lending, LLC is a California broker specializing in arranging borrowers who are seeking hard money financing with investors who understand the risks and rewards of these loans.
 We have included several items in this section to help you become better informed.
 At a minimum, you should read the sample lender loan documents and “Trust Deed Investing”, which is prepared by the California Department of Real Estate.
 Also, we have provided examples of previous loans, how to invest in through your Individual Retirement Account and a list of Frequently Asked Questions.
 At any time, please call us for more information.

 How to invest

 Investing in hard money loans is not difficult once you understand the risks, rewards and the process.
 We are going to discuss the process here.